braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/cloning_canvases.md

 ### Examples

-For example, the following Canvas has multiple steps that trace back to the variant (variant-level branching), so it can't be cloned to Canvas Flow.
+If a Canvas has multiple steps that trace back to the variant (variant-level branching), it can't be cloned to Canvas Flow.

 However, if a Canvas has variant-level branching, and this variant branches out into full steps with the criteria listed in the previous section, then this Canvas can be cloned to Canvas Flow.

+![Example of a Canvas that branches out into two full steps from the variant.][4]{: style="max-width:50%;"}

 As another example, if a Canvas has a full step that has exception events and this full step also uses the delay filter "in" or "on the next", then it can't be cloned to Canvas Flow.
 However, if a Canvas step uses exception events with any other delay type, then the Canvas can be cloned to Canvas Flow.